ddai-min/RN_Chatting_client-update/README.md

 This is just client.
 You must clone https://github.com/ddai-min/RN_Chatting_server.git for server.
-used skills : expo cli, type script
+used skills : expo cli, redux